What is your Higher Education Certificate qualification?

 Will I be required to complete assignments and/or exams during my course?

-Both the diploma and degree courses have large elements of project work and practical assignments, which must be achieved to schedule and within the time spent studying the course.
-However, there are no exams.
+All our courses have large elements of project work and practical assignments, which must be achieved to schedule and within the time spent studying the course.
+There won’t be any traditional exams, but the Bachelor (3rd year) and Masters courses require a written thesis.

 What language are your courses taught in?